dpwiese/personal-website/content/posts/react-native-gomobile.md

 # Introduction

 This document provides a high-level overview of how to build native packages using Go and using them in your React Native app.
-The slides presented at the Boston React Native Meetup can be found [here](http://danielwiese.com/using-go-in-react-native.pdf) and the companion repository containing all of the Go code can be found [here](https://github.com/dpwiese/go-gomobile-demo).
+The content on this page was prevented as slides at the Boston React Native Meetup in February 2019, and can be found <a href="https://danielwiese.com/using-go-in-react-native.pdf" target="_blank">here</a>.
+The companion repositories containing all of the code can be found <a href="https://github.com/dpwiese/go-gomobile-demo" target="_blank">here</a> and <a href="https://github.com/dpwiese/react-native-gomobile-demo" target="_blank">here</a>.

 ## Motivation